$L^\infty$ cohomology is intersection cohomology: Lipschitz retractions

-Apply Lemma \ref{prop proj reg} to the family constituted by the $X_i$'s and the zero locus of the $\xi_i$'s.
-We get a $x_1$-preserving bi-Lipschitz map $h:\C_n(M)\to \C_n(M')$ and a cell decomposition $\E$ such that $(1)$ and $(2)$ of the latter lemma hold.
+Apply Lemma \ref{prop proj reg} to the family constituted by the germs of the $X_i$'s and the zero loci of the $\xi_i$'s.
+We get a $x_1$-preserving bi-Lipschitz map $h:\C_n(M)\to \C_n(M)$ and a cell decomposition $\E$ such that $(1)$ and $(2)$ of the latter lemma hold.
+Moreover, thanks to $(3)$ of the latter Lemma, we may also assume that the $\xi_i $'s are like in (\ref{eq prep}) on every cell.
 As we may work up to a $x_1$-preserving bi-Lipschitz map we will identify $h$ with the identity map.
-Moreover, by $(3)$ of the Lemma, we may also assume that the functions $\xi_i $'s are like in (\ref{eq prep}).